Surface flux concentrations and spherical alpha-square dynamo: The model

-Following \cite{KBKR12}, the function $\qp(\beta)$ is approximated by: \EQ \qp(\beta)={\qpz\over1+\beta^2/\betap^2} ={\betastar^2\over\betap^2+\beta^2}, \EN where $\qpz$, $\betap$, and $\betastar=\betap\qpz^{1/2}$ are constants, $\beta=|\meanBB|/\Beq$ is the modulus of the normalized mean magnetic field, and $\Beq=\sqrt{\mu_0\rho}\, \urms$ is the equipartition field strength.
+Following \cite{KBKR12}, the function $\qp(\beta)$ is approximated by \EQ \qp(\beta)={\qpz\over1+\beta^2/\betap^2} ={\betastar^2\over\betap^2+\beta^2}, \EN where $\qpz$, $\betap$, and $\betastar=\betap\qpz^{1/2}$ are constants, $\beta=|\meanBB|/\Beq$ is the modulus of the normalized mean magnetic field, and $\Beq=\sqrt{\mu_0\rho}\, \urms$ is the equipartition field strength.

-For NEMPI to work, there has to be a mean horizontal magnetic field whose strength is in a suitable range such that the derivative, $\dd\peff/\dd\beta^2$, is negative somewhere within the computational domain.
-Unlike the Cartesian cases investigated in earlier work \citep{BKR10,BKKR12,KBKR12}, where it is straightforward to impose a magnetic field in a sphere, it is easier to generate a magnetic field by a mean-field dynamo.
-In that case, we have to include a term of the form $\alpha\meanBB$ in the expression for the mean electromotive force [see the second term on the right hand side of \Eq{dAmean}].
+NEMPI can occur at a depth where the derivative, $\dd\peff/\dd\beta^2$, is negative.
+Since the spatial variation of $\beta$ is caused mainly by the increase in density with depth, the value of the mean horizontal magnetic field essentially determines the location where NEMPI can occur.
+Therefore, the field strength has to be in a suitable range such that NEMPI occurs within the computational domain.
+Unlike the Cartesian cases investigated in earlier work \citep{BKR10,BKKR12,KBKR12}, where it is straightforward to impose a magnetic field, in a sphere it is easier to generate a magnetic field by a mean-field dynamo.
+This is why we include a term of the form $\alpha\meanBB$ in the expression for the mean electromotive force [second term on the righthand side of \Eq{dAmean}].
 When the mean magnetic field is generated by a dynamo, the resulting magnetic field strength depends on the nonlinear suppression of the dynamo.
 We assume here a simple quenching function for the $\alpha$ effect, i.e.,

-where $Q_\alpha$ is a quenching parameter which determines the typical field strength to be of the order of $Q_\alpha^{-1/2}\Beq$.
-The value of $Q_\alpha$ must be chosen large enough so that the nonlinear equilibration of the dynamo process results in that $\dd\peff/\dd\meanB$ is indeed negative within the computational domain.
-In analogy with the $\betap$ parameter in \Eq{qp-apr} we can define a parameter $\beta_\alpha=Q_\alpha^{-1/2}$, which will be quoted occasionally.
+where $Q_\alpha$ is a quenching parameter that determines the typical field strength, which is expected to be on the order of $Q_\alpha^{-1/2}\Beq$.
+The value of $Q_\alpha$ must be chosen large enough so that the nonlinear equilibration of the dynamo process results in a situation such that $\dd\peff/\dd\meanB$ is indeed negative within the computational domain.
+In analogy with the $\betap$ parameter in \Eq{qp-apr}, we can define a parameter $\beta_\alpha=Q_\alpha^{-1/2}$, which will be quoted occasionally.